Fitting in a self-care routine for stay-at-home moms may sound easy to do with all the time spent at home…

 Finding the time to fit in a self-care routine is probably the biggest obstacle for a stay at home mom.
 Usually we are surrounded by children from the time we get up in the morning until they go to bed, at which time we are too exhausted to do anything else.
 There are a few moments throughout the day when a stay at home mom could choose to fit in her self-care.

 The first step is identifying the changes in your mood throughout the day.
 Try keeping track of your moods on a daily, weekly and monthly basis to see how and when they fluctuate.
+Often, the winter months can be worse for our moods, especially if you suffer from seasonal affective disorder.
 To make it easier, you can download a printable mood tracker from Shine Sheets.

 Early in the morning

 If you’re a morning person, this could work for you.
 Getting up early before everyone else is up and taking a nice, hot shower in peace sounds amazing.
 Drinking an entire cup of coffee and eating a warm breakfast while watching the sun rise is a great way to start the day.